 Smoking and Drinking

 Simple changes in diet can help to reduce the appearance of under-eye bags.
 Reduced salt intake can prevent fluid retention in the body, which is often the cause of puffiness under the eyes.
-Additionally, an increase in the amount of Vitamin C you incorporate into your diet can help when it comes to producing new collagen.
-Foods rich in Vitamin C include brussel sprouts, kale, oranges, and strawberries.
-By merely adjusting your daily meals and increasing the amount of water you drink in a day, you can help improve the health and appearance of your skin.
+Additionally, increasing the amount of Vitamin C you incorporate into your diet can help produce new collagen.
+Foods rich in Vitamin C include Brussels sprouts, kale, oranges, and strawberries.
+By merely adjusting your daily meals and increasing the amount of water you drink daily, you can help improve the health and appearance of your skin.

 Do under-eye bags go away?

-How to prevent under eye bags
+How to prevent under-eye bags

-There are several risk factors for developing under eye bags that have to do with lifestyle choices and, as such, the best way to try to prevent under eye bags is to avoid the following: smoking, excessive drinking, and too much sun exposure.
-Eating a well-balanced diet is also important in preventing under eye bags and ensuring that you get enough hours of sleep every night.
-Maintaining your overall body wellness with a healthy lifestyle is also important to prevent under-eye bags.
+There are several risk factors for developing under-eye bags that have to do with lifestyle choices, and, as such, the best way to prevent under-eye bags is to avoid smoking, excessive drinking, and too much sun exposure.
+Eating a well-balanced diet is also important in preventing under-eye bags and ensuring you get enough sleep every night.
+Maintaining your overall health and wellness is important to prevent under-eye bags.
 In some cases, under-eye bags cannot be prevented, as dark circles and puffiness under the eye can occur due to genetics or the natural aging process.
 If that is the case, patients can turn to cosmetic treatments to reduce the appearance of the bags under the eyes.

 Can you get rid of under-eye bags?